jackmj1024/inkjam22/readme.md

 # MSOE InkJam 2022

-My project for the MSOE Game Development Club's 2022 Inktober Game Jam.
-Created using the Godot 4 beta.
+This project was created for the MSOE Game Development Club's Inktober Game Jam over the course of about a week.
+The goal is to create a LAN-multiplayer, physics-based racing game.
+The vehicles are pirate ships rather than cars/whatever to adhere to the "BONES" theme.